-Risks Associated with International Activities.
-A significant portion of the Company's business comes from outside the United States.
+RISKS ASSOCIATED WITH INTERNATIONAL ACTIVITIES: A significant portion of the Company's business comes from outside the United States.
 Risks inherent in the Company's international business activities include imposition of government controls, export license requirements, restrictions on the export of critical technology, political and economic instability, trade restrictions, changes in tariffs and taxes, difficulties in staffing and managing international operations, longer accounts receivable payment cycles and the burdens of complying with a wide variety of foreign laws and regulations.
 Effective patent, copyright and trade secret protection may not be available in every foreign country in which the Company sells its products.
 The Company's business, financial condition and results of operations could be materially adversely affected by any of these risks.

 Additionally, countries in certain international regions have continued to experience weaknesses in their currency, banking and equity markets.
-These weaknesses could adversely affect consumer demand for the Company's products and ultimately the Company's financial position or results of operations.
+These weaknesses could adversely affect consumer demand for the Company's products and ultimately the Company's financial condition or results of operations.

-Recently, the World Trade Organization ("WTO") ruled that tax incentives provided to U.S.-based companies that export their products via a foreign sales corporation are prohibited tax subsidies.
-The United States has until October 1, 2000 to comply with the WTO decision.
-The House Ways and Means Committee recently approved legislation that would repeal the foreign sales corporation as of September 30, 2000.
-The intent of this legislation, however, is to preserve certain benefits currently available to foreign sales corporation beneficiaries.
+Recently, the World Trade Organization ruled that tax incentives provided to U.S.-based companies that export their products via a foreign sales corporation are prohibited tax subsidies.
+In September 2000, the House of Representatives approved the FSC Repeal and Extraterritorial Income Exclusion Act (the "Act").
+The Act generally repeals the foreign sales corporation and implements an extraterritorial income tax benefit.
+The Act provides short-term and long-term relief for foreign sales corporations in existence as of September 30, 2000.
+The short-term transition rules permit foreign sales corporations to retain benefits through December 31, 2001.
 Any prospective changes regarding tax benefits associated with the Company's export sales may directly impact the Company's effective tax rate.

-Dependence on Proprietary Technology.
-The Company's success is highly dependent upon its proprietary technology.
-Although the Company was recently awarded a patent by the U.S. Patent and Trademark Office for its web-based reporting technology, the Company generally relies on contracts and the laws of copyright and trade secrets to protect its technology.
+DEPENDENCE ON PROPRIETARY TECHNOLOGY: The Company's success is highly dependent upon its proprietary technology.
+Although the Company was awarded a patent by the U.S. Patent and Trademark Office for its web-based reporting technology, the Company generally relies on contracts and the laws of copyright and trade secrets to protect its technology.
 Although the Company maintains a trade secrets program, enters into confidentiality agreements with its employees and distributors and limits access to and distribution of its software, documentation and other proprietary information, there can be no assurance that the steps taken by the Company to protect its proprietary technology will be adequate to prevent misappropriation of its technology by third parties, or that third parties will not be able to develop similar technology independently.
 Although the Company is not aware that any of its technology infringes upon the rights of third parties, there can be no assurance that other parties will not assert technology infringement claims against the Company, or that, if asserted, such claims will not prevail.

-Increased Reliance on Perpetual Licenses.
-The Company has historically maintained stable recurring revenue from the sale of monthly lease licenses and noncancellable annual leases for its software products.
+INCREASED RELIANCE ON PERPETUAL LICENSES: The Company has historically maintained stable recurring revenue from the sale of monthly lease licenses and noncancellable annual leases for its software products.
 More recently, the Company has experienced an increase in customer preference for perpetual licenses that involve payment of a single up-front fee and that are more typical in the computer software industry.
 While revenue generated from monthly lease licenses and noncancellable annual leases currently represents a portion of the Company's software license revenue, to the extent that perpetual license revenue continues to increase as a percentage of total software license revenue, the Company's revenue in any period will increasingly depend on sales completed during that period.